Different seasons, different places to visit. So, where should you visit in Southern Vietnam to keep the best memories?

 One more thing you should not miss is its food and beverage.
 This is where you can pick and eat fresh fruits directly at the fruits orchards.
 If your accommodations are hostels or homestays, you might have a chance to enjoy the local meals with local people and eat fishes, shrimp… which they catch from the river.

-With Haha Tours, you can do the Mekong Delta tour in a different and enjoyable way.
-You can do a 1-day trip (visit here: https://www.hahatours.com/mekong-delta-1-day ).
+With VN Deluxe Trip, you can do the Mekong Delta tour in a different and enjoyable way.
+You can do a 1-day trip (visit here: https://www.vndeluxetrip.com/mekong-delta-1-day).

 Ho Chi Minh City

-Of course, this spine city is one of the cities you should put your foot on when travelling in Vietnam.
+Of course, this spine city is one of the cities you should put your foot on when traveling in Vietnam.

 This city seems to be the spine of the country as people come here for studies and work thanks to its opportunities.
 The weather of Ho Chi Minh City is not actually so warm, some days the temperature is high-ranking.
 However, compared to other provinces and cities in Southern Vietnam, its weather and atmosphere make people more comfortable.